nikitasfrs/todo-app/README.md

 ## Infrastructure

-1. Frontendx - Single Page Application built with: React and Material UI.
+1. Frontend - Single Page Application built with: React and Material UI.
 2. Backend - HTTP REST API built with Node.js, Express and MongoDB.

 ## How to run